 Independence of the members of the Board of Directors

-The Board of Directors evaluates the independence of its members annually.
-A majority of the Board members must be independent of the Company.
-At least two of the members belonging to the aforementioned majority must be independent of the Company’s significant shareholders.
-Independence here refers to independence within the meaning of the Finnish Corporate Governance Code 2015, which entered into force on 1 January 2016.
+A majority of the Board members must be independent of the company.
+At least two of the members belonging to the aforementioned majority must be independent of the company´s significant shareholders.
+Independence here refers to independence within the meaning of the Finnish Corporate Governance Code 2020, which entered into force on 1 January 2020.

 Diversity of the Board of Directors